ansys/api-eigen-example/README.md

 communicating with the server without needing to know the specifics of the protocol implemented.
 However, feel free to interact directly by your own means with the server (e.g. API REST communication can also be easily performed using CURL commands).

+## Documentation

+An automatically generated version of the project's documentation is published every night under the following [link](https://apieigen.docs.pyansys.com/).

+Please, feel free to search on it more specific documentation of the project itself.

 ## Getting Started with the Python packages